 July 1, 2021 through June 30, 2036.
-At U. T. Medical Branch - Galveston's sole election, the lease may be extended for one approximately \$27.50 per square foot for the first year, increasing by the lesser of CPI or 2% annually thereafter.
+At U. T. Medical Branch - Galveston's sole election, the lease may be extended for one approximately \$27.50 per square foot for the first year, increasing by the lesser of CPI or 2% appually thereafter increasing by the lesser of CPI or 2% annually thereafter.
 The institution will pay for the cost of annual operating expenses in excess of 2019 expenses.
 Tenant improvements are estimated at approximately \$340,000, the cost for which Landlord will be solely responsible.
 Total transaction expenses for the approximately 7,592 square foot lease during ten-year extension term are estimated at approximately \$2,402,781.21, which includes the cost of base rent and operating expenses from commencement of the extension term through expiration.

-Lease Cost: The initial base rental per square foot for the new term will be

-Beginning on or after the fifth lease year, U. T. Medical Branch - Galveston may terminate the lease for a fee equal to reimbursement of the unamortized tenant improvement at a cost of approximately \$34,000 for each year the lease is shortened.
+Lease Cost: The initial base rental per square foot for the new term will be reimbursement of the unamortized tenant improvement at a cost of approximately \$34,000 for each year the lease is shortened.